 Section 65-B (4) issues a certificate to identify the electronic record.
 This certificate describes the manner of producing the information contained.
 It gives the particulars of the device involved in the production of that record and deals with the conditions mentioned in Section 65-B (2).
 Finally, a person occupying a responsible official position (in relation to the operation of the relevant device) signs the certificate.
 This deems the electronic record to be evidence of the matter.

 — The Cyber Blog India (@incyberblog) February 20, 2016

-* This situation continued and was held high in the Parliament attacks case (State v Navjot Sandhu)by the Supreme Court where copies of Call detail records were admitted without following procedures of Sections 65A and 65B.
+This was the status quo that even the Supreme Court had upheld in the Parliament attacks case (State v Navjot Sandhu).
+It admitted the copies of call detail records without following procedures under Sections 65-A and 65-B.

 How did the Anvar case change the current state of affairs?

 In the Anvar case, the Supreme Court relied on two maxims —generalia specialibus non derogant (“the general does not detract from the specific”) and lex specialis derogat legi generali (“special law repeals general law”).

 This meant that Sections 65-A and 65-B of the Evidence Act override the general law of documentary evidence.
 Therefore, for the Court to admit electronic evidence, the evidence had to satisfy all the requisites of section 65-B.

 The view of the apex court thus disqualified oral evidence to attest to secondary documentary evidence.
 Nonetheless, only later, did there exist one belief that supported the disqualification.
 It was the fact that oral evidence under Section 22-A spoke about the genuineness of the evidence, not of the content given by an expert witness (under Section 45-A of the Act).

 Now, the thumb rule to verifying evidence is by means of the specific laws of the Evidence Act.